FanDuel NBA: Friday Value Plays

 Brandon Ingram, NOP (hamstring): OUT

-If Butler were to sit, Caleb Martin (knee) and Max Strus would likely be the most direct beneficiaries while the usage of the remainder of the first unit would be elevated.
+If Butler misses out, Caleb Martin (knee) and Max Strus could handle the majority of minutes at small forward.

 Other notable injuries: